intel-ai/timedf/DATASETS.md

 # Datasets

 This is a comprehensive list of public datasets used by this repository.
+Loading instructions are [available](https://timedf.readthedocs.io/en/latest/02-existing_benchmarks.html#loading-data).

 | timedf name         | Name (Link/Source)                                                                                             | License                                                                                         |
 | ------------------- | -------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |